ZacBi/BERT-NER-Pytorch/README.md

 | **Test** |  0.957   |   0.955   | 0.959  |

-&emsp;&emsp;I use tensorboard to record important metric during training and evaluation.
-You can find the event file in `runs/` folder and look the trend using the command below:
+&emsp;&emsp;I use tensorboard to record important measures during training and evaluation.
+You can find the event file in `runs/` folder and see the trend using the command below:

 `tensorboard --logdir=runs/`

-&emsp;&emsp;The graph should like:
+&emsp;&emsp;The graph should be like:
 ![final f1](appendix/final_f1.png)

 ### Configuration